shuvijs/shuvi/CONTRIBUTING.md

 1. Clone the repo with `git clone https://github.com/liximomo/shuvi`

-2. Run `yarn` in the root folder.
+2. Run `pnpm i` in the root folder.

-3. Run `yarn build` in the root folder.
+3. Run `pnpm build` in the root folder.

 ### Local Development

 1. Open two terminal at the root folder.

-2. Run `yarn dev`
+2. Run `pnpm dev`

-Once it is done, you can run shuvi cli by `yarn shuvi` in another terminal.
+Once it is done, you can run shuvi cli by `pnpm shuvi` in another terminal.
 It will serve the application in the specified dir.

 e.g.

 ```
-yarn shuvi dev test/fixtures/basic
+pnpm shuvi dev test/fixtures/basic
 ```